 The center offers numerous resources that detail information about job titles, job duties, wages, future outlook and the college classes/majors required to pursue most career paths.

-The center's job search assistance includes listings of job openings and internships, help with resumes, cover letters, and job interviewing tips.
+The center's job search assistance includes listings of job openings and internships; help with resumes, cover letters, and job interviewing; and job referrals.
+In addition, the center offers numerous workshops and class presentations on effective job search strategies, resume writing and interviewing.
 All services are available by appointment.